a fun language for serious programming

 super calls the “previous” definition of the method.
 It is used in a redefinition of a method in a subclass or in a refinement, It can be used with or without arguments; in the latter case, the original arguments are implicitly used.

-The principle it to produce a strict order of the redefinitions of a method (the linearization).
+The principle is to produce a strict order of the redefinitions of a method (the linearization).
 Each call to super call the next method definition in the linearization.
 From a technical point of view, the linearization algorithm used is based on C3.
 It ensures that:

 • A definition comes after its redefinition.